 Each half term, every class reads a novel.
 These books are usually a little beyond the grasp of the children and are lengthy, in order to develop children’s vocabulary, resilience and stamina.
 Guided reading sessions are based around these, as are curriculum English lessons when appropriate.
 The books are carefully selected and are recognised for their quality and appropriateness to children of that age group.
 They are sometimes related to the wider curriculum and sometimes contemporary, addressing some of the real issues facing children today.
 The books are often read by the teacher to the children to model fluency and pace and often focus on close scrutiny of vocabulary and EGPS taught that week.

 Nothing fosters a love of reading like setting aside a period of time each day to enjoy a brilliant book.
 As parents, sharing a book with your child and helping them grow as readers and is one of the most powerful things that you can do to help your child at school.

 It is for this reason that we have a carefully selected Home Reader library and pupils progress through stages of reading books.
-We use a variety of texts including Oxford Reading Tree and an every growing range of 'real’ books, accessible to children of all stages of reading development.
+We use a variety of texts including Oxford Reading Tree and an ever growing range of 'real’ books, accessible to children of all stages of reading development.
 This provides the children with the opportunity to read a variety of genres at their level but most importantly, to support families in helping their children see books as something they would choose to engage with as part of their leisure time.

 As the children reach Year 5 and 6, their home reading books form part of each year group’s ‘Beloved Books’.
-This is a selection of 24 books which we feel all children should read before they move into KS3.
+This is a selection of 24 books which we feel all children should enjoy before they move into KS3.
 These books are shared in lessons, as teaching tools and as home readers.